California Negligent Security Attorneys

 Arash Law Practice Area Border/Divider

-We’ll tell you if you have a case or not within five minutes, call (888) 488-1391
+We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-Under California premise law, property owners must keep others safe from danger, including dangers such as criminal assault and battery.
+Under California premises law, property owners must keep others safe from danger, including dangers such as criminal assault and battery.
 Those who fail to implement adequate safety measures or warn visitors of dangerous conditions can be held liable for negligent security.

 Business owners in California have a legal and ethical obligation to protect their visitors against crimes committed on their property.
 If a business patron is injured because of substandard safety measures, the business could be held accountable in the civil court system for the damages they cause.